 Archery-maintenance of archery tackle; establishing and adjusting point of aim; shooting at 50, 40, and 20 yards; instinctive shooting; and field archery fundamentals.
 Intramural competition afforded.
+May be repeated up to a maximum of 2 credit hours.

 PED 154 Swimming (0-2)